Does using a cellular telephone while driving cause more incidents?

 Should an employer be concerned?

 The potential for injury to employees or bystanders, and property damage to company or other vehicles should be a concern for employers.
-In the United States, companies themselves have been involved in court cases involving motor vehicle accidents related to cell phone usage because the employer allowed or encouraged employees to conduct business from the car.
+In the United States, companies themselves have been involved in court cases involving motor vehicle incidents related to cell phone usage because the employer allowed or encouraged employees to conduct business from the vehicle.

 What are some 'good' driving tips?

 Most importantly, pay attention.
-Accidents occur because drivers were not aware of the conditions around them.
+Incidents occur because drivers were not aware of the conditions around them.
 Be aware and know that distractions can come from many sources at any time.

 - Be well rested.